Advertising: Lead generation

-Sales promotions and brand loyalty
+Sales promotions

 Sales promotions are another way to advertise.
 Sales promotions are double purposed because they are used to gather information about what type of customers one draws in and where they are, and to jump start sales.
 Sales promotions include things like contests and games, sweepstakes, product giveaways, samples coupons, loyalty programs, and discounts.
 The ultimate goal of sales promotions is to stimulate potential customers to action.